IremErturk/dt-de-zoomcamp/week6_stream_processing/README.md

 the best performance/speed achieved by having equal number for topic partitions and consumer number in the consumer group.

 **How messages assigned in different partitions?** message(Key, Value, Timestamp), based on the key the partition of message is determibed.
 For instance: HASH(key) % partition_number

 The same key goes to the same partition, therefore the messages with same key are handled with same consumer.
 Internal Key Table...

+---
 ### Replication - Fault Tolerance

 The messages are replicated to the other Kafka broker.(Leader, Replica)

+### Configuration Terms

+Topics:
+- retension.ms - time that defines how long the logs stay
+- cleanup.policy - [delete | compact] (compact is not real time and it works with batch jobs in background)
+- partition - scalability count
+- replication

+Consumer:
+- offset - what has been alread read by the consumer
+- consumer.group.id
+-auto.offset.reset - [earliest | latest], when consumer connects for the first time to a topic (what to do with the previous messages created in topic, before consumer configured??)

+Producer:
+- acks: [0|1|all]
+    - 0: does not wait for leader or replica broker
+    - 1: waits leader to write message
+    - all: waits leader and replica to write message

+### Kafka with Docker
+- Zookeeper: Since version 2.8, Kafka cluster can be run without ZK
+- Broker
+- Kafka-Tools
+- Schema-Registery
+- Control-Center / enterprise